MicrosoftDocs/msix-docs/msix-src/packaging-tool/package-analyzer.md

 6. Review the suggestions, unchecking fixes you don’t deem necessary, and click on **Save**
-7. A new package will automatically be created with the selected fixes.
+1. A new package will automatically be created with the selected fixes

 ## Supported fixes